-Message Camera display Control panel Problem/solution Cannot access this memory card.
+Message Camera display Pan Problem/solution Cannot access this memory card.
 Insert another card.
-Card, Err (flashes) repeatedly ejected and reinserted, card if This card is not formatted.
-Format the card.
+Card, Err (flashes) Error accessing memory card.
+Check that camera supports memory card.
+Insert new memory card.
+If error persists after card has been repeatedly ejected and reinserted, card may be damaged.
+Contact retailer or Nikonauthorized service representative.
+Unable to create new folder.
+This card is not formatted.
 Format the card.
 Memory card is not correctly formatted.
 Format memory card.
 Replace with correctly-formatted memory card.
 FTZ mount adapter firmware version not supported.
 Upgrade FTZ firmware.
 Mount adapter firmware out of date.
 Update to the latest version of the mount adapter firmware.
 For more information, visit the Nikon website for your country or region.

-Message Camera display Control panel Problem/solution Recording interrupted.
+Messag е Camera display Control panel Problem/solution Recording interrupted.
 Please wait.
 Memory card does not support required video write speed.
 Use card that supports required write speed or change option selected for [Frame size/frame rate] in video recording menu.
 The camera is too hot.
 It cannot be used until it cools.
 Camera's internal temperature is elevated.
 Suspend shooting until camera has cooled.
 Please wait.
 Camera will turn itself off.
 High battery temperature.
 Remove battery and wait for it to cool.
-Faldanasataina ins Folder contains no pictures.
+Faldanasataina Folder contains no pictures.
 Insert memory card that contains pictures.
 Folder contains no pictures.
 No pictures in folder selected for playback.
 Use [Playback folder] item in playback menu to select folder that contains pictures.

-Message Camera display Control panel Problem/solution File is corrupt.
+Message Camera display Control panel Problem/solution Cannot display this file.
+File has been modified using computer application or does not conform to DCF file standard.
+Do not overwrite pictures using computer applications.
+File is corrupt.
 Do not overwrite pictures using computer applications.
 Cannot select this file.
 Selected picture cannot be retouched.
 Retouch options are available only with pictures taken with or previously retouched on camera.
 This video cannot be edited.
 Selected video cannot be edited.
 Videos created with other devices cannot be edited.
 Videos under two seconds long cannot be edited.
 This file cannot be saved to the destination memory card.
 See the camera manual for details.
 Files 4 GB or larger can only be saved to memory cards formatted for exFAT.
 They will not be saved to cards in other formats such as FAT32.
 Use a memory card with a capacity over 64 GB formatted in the camera or keep file size to under 4 GB.